OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-060.md

 ## Psalm 60:12

-> Through God we will do valiantly,
+> Through God we will achieve victory,
-> And it is He who will trample down our enemies.
+> And it is He who will overcome our foes.